embox/embox-docs/en/libs/embox_lib_fps_en.md

   }
 ```

-NOTE: This will work in a correct way only if given FB supports changing base of the frame buffer.
+NOTE: This will work in a correct way only if given video output device supports changing base of the frame buffer.
 Otherwise, only "simple" double-buffering example will work.